Urinary tract infections affect more women than men. And we are going to discuss natural remedies for UTI in women today

 While many doctors prescribe antibiotics to kill the harmful UTI causing E. coli or Escherichia coli bacteria, these antibiotics can’t selectively destroy just the harmful bacteria.

-They often end up killing both the bad and the good bacteria, which is not healthy for your body and can lead to vaginal yeast infection.
+They often end up killing both the bad and the good bacteria, which can lead to a vaginal yeast infection.

 That’s the reason you’re asked to consume probiotics along with or after such antibiotics’ treatment, to help rebuild the gut flora.

-The harmful effects of these antibiotics lead many people to turn to natural remedies for UTI relief.
+The side effects of these antibiotics lead many people to turn to natural remedies for urinary tract symptom relief.

-Urinary tract infection occurs when gastrointestinal bacteria such as E. Coli invade your urinary tract.
+A Urinary tract infection occurs when gastrointestinal bacteria such as E. Coli invades your urinary tract.
 Some of the reasons that could lead to the invasion of these UTI causing bacteria include:

-There are tree types of UTI and they are:
+There are three types of UTI and they are:

-Infection of the Bladder (Cystisis) – This occurs when the infection travels to the bladder.
-The symptoms include frequent urination, pain during urination, lower abdominal pain, pressure on the pelvic and blood in the urine.
+Infection of the Bladder (Cystitis) – This occurs when the infection travels to the bladder.
+The symptoms can include frequent urination, pain during urination, lower abdominal pain, pressure on the pelvic and blood in the urine.

-Infection of the Kidneys (acute pyelonephritis) – This is really the most serious type and the symptoms include nausea, vomiting, fever, frequent urination, upper back and side pain
+Infection of the Kidneys (acute pyelonephritis) – This is the most serious type.
+This can be a life threatening infection.
+Symptoms can include nausea, vomiting, fever, frequent urination, upper back and side pain.
+For some – it can progress rapidly.
+Do not attempt to treat this stage with natural remedies!

 Drink plenty of water.
 Not only do you need water for hydration, but water is also a very powerful natural detoxifier.
 It helps to flush toxins, impurities and bacteria out of your system.